NitroHxC/NeonUart/README.md

 #### Frame structure

-Uses 2 start/header/magic bytes , 2 bytes for defining a type, 2 bytes of length and 2 bytes of simple checksum
+Uses 2 start/header/magic bytes , 2 bytes for defining a type (the family byte is hardcoded to 0x80 for now, *stay tuned*), 2 bytes of length and 2 bytes of simple checksum

 ```
  0xEC 0x9D <family> <type> <lenL> <lenH> <...payload...> <crc1><crc2>
  ```
 #### Message definitions

 So basically we just define few things that are going to be linked together by calling the `neon_define_message(...)` function: